 Through these conversations, we’ll explore opportunities and solutions for the new times we find ourselves in.

-In Episode 5, Ivana speaks with Jan Peelen, Attaché for Water Management at the Netherlands Embassy.
+In Episode 4, Ivana speaks with Jan Peelen, the Former Attaché for Water Management at the Netherlands Embassy.
 Jan is a public entrepreneur with a talent for strategy development, project & program management.
 He is a passionate expert in the field of infrastructure, climate adaptation, corporate responsibility/sustainability, and (international) governmental relations.

-Tune in to the podcast and subscribe to it where you normally would listen to all your podcasts, for further insight on Jan Peelen speak on Smart Cities, infrastructure, Urban Planning and incorporating the greatness of water into the rebuilding of Detroit.
-Here’s a sneak peek:
+Tune in to the podcast and subscribe to it where you normally would listen to all your podcasts, for further insight on Jan Peelen speak on Smart Cities, infrastructure, Urban Planning and incorporating the greatness of water into the rebuilding of Detroit:

 LET’S LEARN ABOUT YOUR BACKGROUND